 - Allow students to move on to more advanced learning as soon as they are ready

 This is not a new way of thinking about teaching and learning.
 Every good coach, music teacher, and scout leader understands the importance of competency.
-They give kids what they need, at any pace necessary to keep children engaged, confident,
+They give kids what they need, at any pace necessary to keep children engaged, confident, and learning.

 Competency based learning is focused on student learning outcomes, and is built with the following design principles in mind:

 - Students advance upon mastery, not age.